John Oliver Explains Why Joe Biden Is Trying To Revolutionize Long-Term Care

-Category: World Politics Hits: 0Via This Week, John Oliver looks at the scandal that is long-term care in America: About 80 percent of home care is provided by unpaid caregivers, typically family members trying to keep their loved ones out of institutional care.
+Category: World Politics Hits: 8Via This Week, John Oliver looks at the scandal that is long-term care in America: About 80 percent of home care is provided by unpaid caregivers, typically family members trying to keep their loved ones out of institutional care.
 But "taking care of someone at home can be an incredibly complicated full-time job that is almost always unpaid," Oliver said.
 "In fact, in terms of lost wages, the labor of family caregivers totals about $67 billion annually," or roughly the GDP of Bulgaria.
 There are more than 2 million people in long-term care facilities, though, and that 0.63 percent of the U.S. population accounts for about 33 percent of COVID-19 deaths, Oliver noted.
 "The truth is, COVID just exposed what we've basically known for years: that the way the elderly and disabled are treated in far too many of these facilities is with, at best, indifference, and at worst abuse and neglect.
 So tonight let's talk about long-term care: how the industry is structured, how that structure creates bad incentives, and what we can do going forward."

 Read more https://crooksandliars.com/2021/04/john-oliver-explains-why-joe-biden-trying